GluuFederation/docs-oxd-prod/docs/sources/configuration/h2/index.md

 1. Download, install and start [DBeaver](https://dbeaver.io/download/).

-1. Click on `Database --> New Database Connection` option on to menu of `DBeaver`.
-This will opean a popup window listing many DBs supported by `DBeaver`
+1. Click on `Database --> New Database Connection` option on top menu of `DBeaver`.
+This will open a popup window listing many DBs supported by `DBeaver`

     ![dbeaver_connection](../../img/1_dbeaver_connection.png)